Indonesian court finds president negligent over pollution | ExBulletin

 Indonesian court finds president negligent over pollution

-JAKARTA, Indonesia (AP) An Indonesian court ruled on Thursday that President Joko Widodo and six other senior officials neglected to respect citizens’ rights to clean air and ordered them to improve poor air quality in the capital city.
+JAKARTA An Indonesian court ruled on Thursday that President Joko Widodo and six other senior officials had neglected citizens’ right to clean air and ordered them to improve poor air quality in the capital.

-The Jakarta Central District Court panel voted 3-0 in favor of the group of 32 residents who filed a complaint in July 2019 against Widodo and his three ministers of the interior, health and environment, as well as the governors of Jakarta, Banten and West Java, in the search for a healthy living environment in the city.
+A three-judge panel from the Jakarta Central District Court won a Healthy Living Victory, siding with 32 residents who filed a lawsuit two years ago against Widodo and environment ministers, of health and the interior, as well as the provincial governors. from Jakarta, Banten and West Java.

+The verdict was originally scheduled for May 20, but had been postponed several times.
+The judges voted 3-0 in favor of the plaintiffs as part of the Coalition for the Clean Air Initiative.

-Presiding Judge Saifuddin Zuhri said the seven officials must take serious action to ensure peoples’ rights to health in Jakarta by strengthening regulations on air quality and to protect human health, the environment and people. ecosystems, based on science and technology.
+Presiding Judge Saifuddin Zuhri ordered the seven officials to tighten national air quality standards so that they are sufficient to protect human health, the environment and ecosystems, including the health of sensitive populations, on the basis of science and technology.

+They have been negligent in realizing citizens’ rights to a good and healthy environment, said panel member Duta Baskara.
+The judges dismissed part of the lawsuit alleging Widodo had violated human rights.

-The plaintiffs, who include activists, public figures, motorcycle taxi drivers and people suffering from pollution-related illnesses, were not asking for financial compensation, but instead demanded stricter monitoring and penalties for polluters.
+The plaintiffs, which included activists, public figures, motorists and victims of pollution illnesses, did not ask for financial compensation and instead demanded stricter monitoring and penalties for violators.

-Jakarta has 10 million people and three times that number lives in its greater metropolitan area.
+We hope that the defendants accept their defeat wisely and choose to focus on efforts to improve air quality conditions rather than doing unnecessary things, such as legal efforts to fight on appeal, ” he said. said Ayu Eza Tiara, one of the plaintiffs’ lawyers. .

+It is not known if the government will appeal.
+Lawyers for the defendants declined to comment and there was no immediate response from the presidential office.

 Prone to flooding and rapid shipwreck due to uncontrolled extraction of groundwater, Jakarta is the archetypal Asian megalopolis.
 It creaks under the weight of its dysfunctions, causing massive pollution of rivers and contaminating the water tables that supply the city.
 Congestion is estimated to cost the economy $ 6.5 billion annually.